 A copy of a blank Personal Medication List from the CMR standardized format can be found here.

 Targeted Medication Review (TMR)

 You may also have Targeted Medication Reviews (TMRs) performed for you.
-TMRs are identified on a quarterly basis (every three months) to address potential medication-related issues.
+TMRs are identified at least on a quarterly basis (every three months) to address potential medication-related issues.
 When these issues are identified, a letter is sent to the doctor prescribing the medication about the potential issue.
 The letter will describe the potential issue and provide suggested interventions.
 As always, your prescribing doctor will decide whether or not to consider our suggestions.
 You may also receive information about a TMR directly, when needed.